rafitc/lamhat/README.md

 # Lamhat - Digital Photo Frame

+_Turn your any digital devices into photo frame._

 **Lamhat**: An Arabic word meaning "moments," capturing and displaying your cherished memories.

-Turn your any digital devices into photo frame.

 ## Background